 - A. Department will occupy portions of building immediately adjacent to selective demolition area.
-Conduct selective demolition so Department's operations will not be disrupted. - B. Conditions existing at time of inspection for bidding purpose will be maintained by Department as far as practical. - C. Notify Department of discrepancies between existing conditions and Drawings before proceeding with selective demolition. - D. Hazardous Materials: It is not expected that hazardous materials will be encountered in the Work. - 1.
-If suspected hazardous materials are encountered, do not disturb; immediately notify Department.
+Conduct selective demolition so Department's operations will not be disrupted. - B. Conditions existing at time of inspection for bidding purpose will be maintained by Department as far as practical. - 1.
+Before selective demolition, Department will remove the following items: - a. < Insert items to be removed by Owner>. - C. Notify Department of discrepancies between existing conditions and Drawings before proceeding with selective demolition. - D. Hazardous Materials: It is not expected that hazardous materials will be encountered in the Work. - If suspected hazardous materials are encountered, do not disturb; immediately notify Department.
 Hazardous materials will be removed by Department under a separate contract. - E. Storage or sale of removed items or materials on-site is not permitted. - F. Utility Service: Maintain existing utilities indicated to remain in service and protect them against damage during selective demolition operations. - 1.
 Maintain fire-protection facilities in service during selective demolition operations.